 Use mild dish soap to clean the filter/plug.
 Again, your old toothbrush comes in handy.

-Using a towel, rag, or paper towels wipe out the inside of the filter tube to clear away any debris, residue, or accumulated soap scum.
+Using a towel, damp cloth, or paper towels wipe out the inside of the filter tube to clear away any debris, residue, or accumulated soap scum.
 Another good tool to have is a bottle brush or sponge to lightly clean out the inside of the filter tube.

 Replace the filter securely and put the cover door back on.

 If your washer is not draining, you may need to use a shop-vac to slowly vacuum up the water as you slowly untwist the filter.
-Thisvideo offers helpful instruction.
+Thisvideo offers helpful instruction.8.
+Always finish by using the routine maintenance suggestions below to dry your machine and remove water.

-- Keep the door and the detergent dispenser drawer open for at least an hour after you move your load to the dryer to air out the machine.
+- Lastly: Keep the washing machine door and the detergent dispenser drawer open for at least an hour after you move your load to the dryer to air out the machine.

 Choosing the right products, and using them in the proper quantities, is absolutely essential to keeping your washer smelling clean and fresh.
-After all, build up soap scum and film from fabric softener make it super easy for mold and bacteria to grow rampant.
+After all, accumulated soap scum and film from fabric softener make it super easy for mold and bacteria to grow rampant.
+Stocking your laundry room with the right products is an investment that will definitely pay off.

-DO use a detergent specially made for HE machines like Heritage Park Laundry Essentials.
-These products are formulated to produce fewer suds while getting your laundry clean in smaller amounts of water.
+DO use a detergent specially made for HE machines like Heritage Park Luxury All-Purpose Detergent.
+These liquid detergent products are formulated to produce fewer suds while getting your laundry clean in smaller amounts of water.

 DO use small quantities of any product.
 Start with about half the “recommended” amount and increase from there.